-When it comes to saving on meat, we’ve got your back (or shank, or whatevs primal cut).
+When it comes to saving on meat, we’ve got your back (or shank, whatever).
 And what the universe lacks in straight-up coupons, it makes up for in the most deliciously wacky ways to save on meat.
-So if you’re willing to think out of the box (or, actually, sometimes in one), read on for fantastic savings.

-Look for farmers locally who offer to butcher and kill the cow for free (or for a small fee).
+Look for local farmers who offer to butcher and kill the cow for free (or for a small fee).
 You only need to pick it up and buy a bigger freezer.
-The best rates we’re finding right now range from $5.05-$6.50/lb, but since my friend’s dad is a rancher, I was able to score 1/4 of a grass-fed, grain-finished cow for only $2.37/pound.
+The best rates we’re finding right now range from $5.05-$6.50/lb, but since my friend’s a rancher, I was able to score 1/4 of a grass-fed, grain-finished cow for only $2.37/pound.
 Bam!

-3. Buy a 60-pound case of Choice grade prime rib at Costco to share and save 20%.
+4. Buy meat by the case at Costco to save 20%.

 You don’t get the variety here (you’re scoring 60 pounds of one kind of meat), so split the bounty with your friends, coworkers, and neighbors.
 Just double bag your meat with those freezer bags you bought with coupons, and store it in the freezer.